smeraldoflower/smeraldoflower/README.md

 🐬 Honesty, Commitment, and Open-Mindedness are the core values I work by.

-🎓 I recently graduated from Bradley University with a Bachelor of Science in Computer Science, and a Bachelor of Arts in French.
+🎓 I recently graduated with a Bachelor of Science in Computer Science, and a Bachelor of Arts in French.
+Currently pursuing a Master of Science in Computer Science.

 💻🕶🎨 I would love to pursue a career in Software Engineering/Full Stack Development because I see it as a very unique field of work where I can apply both my logic and creativity in equal parts.